MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-security-copilot.md

 Users with access to Copilot for Security have access to this capability in advanced hunting.

 > [!NOTE]
-> The advanced hunting capability is also available in the Security Copilot standalone experience through the Microsoft Defender XDR plugin.
+> The advanced hunting capability is also available in the Copilot for Security standalone experience through the Microsoft Defender XDR plugin.
 Know more about [preinstalled plugins in Microsoft Security Copilot](/security-copilot/manage-plugins#preinstalled-plugins).

 ## Try your first request

 1. Open the **advanced hunting** page from the navigation bar in Microsoft Defender XDR.
 The Copilot for Security side pane for advanced hunting appears at the right hand side.

     :::image type="content" source="../../media/advanced-hunting-security-copilot-pane.png" alt-text="Screenshot of the Copilot pane in advanced hunting." lightbox="../../media/advanced-hunting-security-copilot-pane.png":::